Additional

 The visible Browser Workbench is the default for interactive website testing, but CoWork keeps fallback paths for situations where an embedded renderer is not available or the user explicitly asks for a different mode.

-Browser tools fall back to the existing Playwright service when:
+Browser tools fall back to Playwright-local or external-CDP adapters when:

 - no renderer/webview is available